Recording Prep Checklist

 Reference Tracks

 Providing your engineer with reference tracks prior to a recording can be a great way to make sure everyone is on the same page when it comes to the recording and the sound that you're looking to capture.
 Try and send them a week or so in advance if you can so that the engineer has time to listen to them.
 If you have any notes to accompany the songs send these through too.
-It could be what about the songs in particular that you like, or even specific instruments that you like the tone of.

-Also send them your pre-production demos - this will be extremely useful for everyone involved!
+Also, send them your pre-production demos - this will be extremely useful for everyone involved!

 Be Well Rested

-Therefore, try to get a good nights sleep before your session.
+Therefore, try to get a good night's sleep before your session.
 Definitely try to avoid going out partying!
-And if you're a singer, it's best not to have a 3 hour gig the night before coming into the studio so your vocal cords are feeling great!
+And if you're a singer, it's best not to have a 3-hour gig the night before coming into the studio so your vocal cords are feeling great!
 Remember to eat well and drink plenty of water too!

-So in conclusion, if you have all of these steps in place before your session you will have a much more enjoyable and productive time in the studio!
 If there's anything else not mentioned here that you're unsure about, just contact your engineer ahead of time and no doubt they will be happy to discuss any concerns with you and put your mind at ease.

 Happy Recording!